asipe/Maddir/README.md

 # Maddir

 Micro library for generating directory trees and files.
-It was created to support automated tests which sometimes require a directory tree created in a specific manner to exercise the system under test.
+It was initially created to support automated tests which sometimes require a directory tree created in a specific manner to exercise the system under test.

 Maddir allows the developer to create markup which represents the desired directory tree structure and then apply the markup to a specific location on the file system.
 Callbacks are available to customize all aspects of directory and file creation.